smoke22catches/spendbase-test-task/README.md

 Some sensitive information is stored in docker-compose.yml file and code.
 It should be stored in environment variables and I understand that, but I made in such way just for simplicity of running the project.
 Also, there is no migrations also for simplicity, but usually I use them.

+Another aspect is that I didn't implement `part` field because I was not sure what it should be and I didn't receive answer for my question about it.

 ## Todo list

 - [x] Setup Dockerfile and docker-compose.yml
 - [x] Setup Postgres database
-- Create POST and GET endpoints
+- [x]Create POST and GET endpoints
-- [ ] Complete README.md
+- [x] Complete README.md